ravijanjam/qkw/README.md

 ```

 * Assign tags/labels to programmable/non-programmable structures.
-* Navigate directories with easy to remember labels/tags.
+* Navigate directories or bookmark key:value pairs with easy to search and remember labels/tags.
 * Replace shell/bash aliasing using qkw's dynamic tagging.
 * Quickly test a set of commands with different options in different environments.
 * Rapidly create variations, and save them with a versioned tag.